Cerebras Pricing: Actual Rate Limits, Per-Token Cost & Enterprise Tiers (2026)

 Is Cerebras faster than Groq?

-On sustained throughput, yes, by roughly 4-6x on the same models.
+On sustained throughput, yes, by roughly 4x on gpt-oss-120b.
 Independent benchmarks from Artificial Analysis confirm this.
-Groq has competitive time-to-first-token latency, but Cerebras dominates tokens-per-second output.
+Groq is cheaper per token and has competitive time-to-first-token, but Cerebras leads on tokens-per-second output.

 How does Cerebras Code Pro compare to the API?